 - ½ cup half and half cold

 - granulated sugar for sprinkling on top

 - Preheat oven to 375° F degrees.
 Grease a 9-in round baking dish, set aside.

 - In a mixer bowl fitted with a paddle attachment, mix together the almond flour, all-purpose flour, baking powder, and salt until well combined.
 Add the sugars, mixing until combined.

 - Add the cold, cubed butter and mix on low until a fine crumb forms.
 Add in the egg, mixing until just combined.
 Pour in the half and half in a slow stream.
 Fold in the blueberries.

 - Pour the batter into the prepared baking dish.
 Smooth and sprinkle the top with granulated sugar.
 Bake for 20-25 minutes until a toothpick inserted into the center comes out clean and the top is golden brown.
-Allow to cool before removing from pan.
+Allow the cake to cool before removing it from the pan.

 - Make sure your butter is cold before adding to dry ingredients.

 - You can replace the all-purpose flour with a gluten-free type, but I have not experimented with this.